 I found the Mueller Sanitarium for the Chronically Ill a few blocks from a place I worked back in the 1980s.
 It sits almost by itself, at least if you don’t count parking lots, and only a block or so from a rapid transit train.
 It’s tucked in between a middle class neighborhood and a small industrial park.
 The building itself is an old brick six-flat, apparently in good condition, and the sanitarium sign in front is almost discrete.
 It’s easy to see as you approach the building but was clearly not designed to attract attention.

 I walked up the stairs with some trepidation.
-While I have experience with lots of unusual things, deformed people are not my specialty, and it seems that most of us are instinctively turned away from such sights.
-I honestly don’t think any kind of hatred is involved, or even devaluation per se; it’s just that those things strike us as very wrong.
-Humans – in our deep instincts it seems – are supposed to be healthy, attractive creatures.
+While I have experience with lots of unusual things, deformed people are not my specialty, and it seems that most of us are instinctively bothered by such sights.
+I honestly don’t think any kind of hatred is involved, or even devaluation per se; it’s just that those things strike us as wrong.
+Humans – in our deep instincts it seems – are supposed to be healthy creatures.

 But I had prepared myself along the way, and I was confident that I was ready.
 I rang the bell and within a few seconds Esther appeared.
 She welcomed me in and guided me to their “front room,” where I couldn’t help seeing a large portrait hanging, painted fairly well in oils.